SkylineCommunications/dataminer-docs/connector-help/connector_help/AKCP Environmental Monitoring Unit.md

 ### General page on DVE

 All generated DVEs only have one page: **General**.
 This page contains the **Status** and the **Value** of the sensor.
 Renaming is only possible in the main element, by means of the **Sensors Table**.

 ## Notes

 ### Defining Alarms

-The advised alarm strategy is to monitor the **Sensor Value** parameter and to use filters in order to set different thresholds per sensor type.For example:
+The advised alarm strategy is to monitor the **Sensor Value** parameter and to use filters in order to set different thresholds per sensor type.
+For example: